isabella232/offer-decisioning.en/help/get-started/using/granting-access-to-offer-decisioning.md

 1. Select the services to enable for the product profile.

-    By default, all services are selected, which is recommended to ensure that all the Experience Cloud functionalities are available.
+    By default, all services are selected, which is recommended to ensure that all the Experience Platform functionalities are available.

     ![](assets/do-not-localize/enable-services.png)